 Three people killed, child hurt in horror crash

-THREE people have died after a firey head-on collision near Canberra overnight.
+THREE people have died after a fiery head-on collision near Canberra overnight.

 Just before 11.30pm last night emergency services were called to the Monaro Highway at Michelago, about 38km south of Queanbeyan, following reports two vehicles had collided head-on.